 We found 4 orthopedic trauma specialists who accept Humana HMO near Round Rock, TX.

-Dr. Cody Anderson is an orthopedic trauma specialist in Round Rock, TX, Austin, TX, and Tyler, TX.
-He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-He studied medicine at the University of Texas Medical School at Houston.
-Dr. Anderson's training includes a residency program at a hospital affiliated with the University of Texas Health Science Center at Houston.
-Dr. Anderson has received the following distinction: Texas Rising Stars.
+Dr. Cody Anderson, who practices in Round Rock, TX, Austin, TX, and Tyler, TX, is a medical specialist in orthopedic trauma.
+Dr. Anderson accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+His education and training includes medical school at the University of Texas Medical School at Houston and residency at a hospital affiliated with the University of Texas Health Science Center at Houston.
+He has received the distinction of Texas Rising Stars.

 Dr. Mark Parrella is a Round Rock, TX physician who specializes in orthopedic trauma.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Dr. Parrella attended medical school at Duke University School of Medicine and Georgetown University School of Medicine.
-For his professional training, Dr. Parrella completed a residency program at a hospital affiliated with Drexel University.
-Dr. Parrella is affiliated with Cedar Park Regional Medical Center.
+Dr. Parrella takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Before completing his residency at a hospital affiliated with Drexel University, Dr. Parrella attended medical school at Duke University School of Medicine and Georgetown University School of Medicine.
+He is affiliated with Cedar Park Regional Medical Center.

-Dr. John Duggan practices orthopedic trauma and sports medicine.
-He is an in-network provider for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
-He studied medicine at Columbia University, College of Physicians and Surgeons.
-Dr. Duggan has received the following distinction: Texas Rising Stars.
+Dr. John Duggan is a specialist in orthopedic trauma and sports medicine.
+He is a graduate of Columbia University, College of Physicians and Surgeons.
+Dr. Duggan accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+He has received professional recognition including the following: Texas Rising Stars.

 Conditions / Treatments